 - Bake at 350° in an 8-by-8-inch pan for 25 to 30 minutes.
 Then cool.

 - Combine all of the ingredients for mint frosting, mixing thoroughly.
 Spread frosting over the cooled pastry.
 Place it in the freezer for 15 to 20 minutes to harden it.
 Cut the pastry bars, but do not remove it from the pan.

 - Heat the chocolate, butter and corn syrup, blending thoroughly.
 When it is softened, brush it evenly on top of the mint frosting, using a pastry brush if you want to.
 Allow chocolate to harden (putting in the refrigerator will speed up the process).
 Recut the bars.
 Remove them from the pan.

 Chef Blake Swihart also shared some recipes from his class, “Holiday Hors D’oeuvres,” from Kings Cooking Studio.
 Swihart says when he selects party-centered recipes for a class, he aims for a mix of hot and cold dishes, though everything can be prepared ahead of time.
 “I will purposely serve dishes at room temperature, rather than heating things up or keeping them chilled,” he says via email.
 “Your mouth and palate tastes flavors better when the temperatures aren’t extreme — ice cream notwithstanding.
 That makes it easier for a host.”
-The selections include a variety of meat, fish and vegetarian options, and Swihart says any accompanying sauces should be prepared in advance.
+The finger food selections include a variety of meat, fish and vegetarian options, and Swihart says any accompanying sauces should be prepared in advance.

 CREAMY CELERY ROOT BISQUE